Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Theoretical analysis

 \subsection{Sensitivity analysis}

 In section \ref{parameter_section}, when the three measurements $y_1,y_2,y_3$ are noisy, the estimation of the three ECM parameters $R_2,C,OCV$ can also be inaccurate.
-When such noise is small, the correlation between the error of measurement and the error of parameter estimation can be deduced by finding the derivative of the formula (\ref{temp3}), which is
+When such noise is small, the relationship between the measurement error and the parameter estimation error can be found by taking the derivative of (\ref{temp3}) and re-organizing into,

 where $a=R_2I_0$, $b=-\frac{1}{R_2C}<0$, $A_1=(x_2-x_1)e^{\frac{x_3-x_2}{R_2C}}$, $A_2=(x_3-x_2)e^{\frac{x_1-x_2}{R_2C}}$, and $A_3=x_3-x_1$.